-Across the group, His Majesty's Coroner has to date, confirmed zero fire deaths in Q1 2024-25.
-There remain two incidents, with the potential for fire deaths, that are awaiting a Coroner's verdict.
+Across the area, His Majesty's Coroner has to date, confirmed zero fire deaths in 2024-25.
+There remain three incidents, with the potential for fire deaths, that are awaiting a Coroner's verdict.

 2.5 KLOE 5: How well prepared are we to respond to major and multi-agency incidents?